DerekSelander/dsdump/docs/index.md

 }
 ```

-Upon compiling...
+Compile ex.c:

 ```bash
 lolgrep:/tmp$ clang ex.c -o ex
 ```

-...then querying the `*GlobalInt` integer symbols using the `nm` tool (which displays symbol table information, more on that later)
+...then query the `*GlobalInt` integer symbols using the `nm` tool (which displays symbol table information, more on that later)

 ```bash
 lolgrep:/tmp$ nm -m ex | grep GlobalInt